 Watching Whales in Oregon and the Whale Watching Spoken Here® volunteer program.

-Spring 2020 Whale Watch Week Update (3/16/2020): No volunteers will be stationed for the spring Whale Watch Week, set March 21-29, to help slow the spread of COVID-19.
-The Depoe Bay Whale Watching Center is also CLOSED.
+COVID-19 ALERT: The Depoe Bay Whale Watching Center is closed due to Covid-19.
 Oregon State Parks made this decision to protect the health and safety of our volunteers and visitors.
+Check back for information on the winter Whale Wach Week.

 Whales in Oregon!